amandaduuaarte/Typescript-SOLID/README.md

 ### How i did ?

-* First I started my code just so that it was functional and then I divided the responsibilities as the SRP says
+- First I started my code just for it to be functional and then I divided the responsibilities and refactored according to each SOLID principle.

+### What is the project idea:

+- The idea was that it would simulate the creation of a purchasing system, dividing responsibilities into classes, creating abstractions and much more.